tumeden/amp-auto-update/README.md

 Files

 - `amp_auto_update.sh` — main update script.
 Must be run as root.
-Logs to /var/log/amp_auto_update.log.
+(Can be run manually, or setup with a cron to run automatically on a schedule)
 - `setup_cron.sh` — helper script that sets up a cron job for the update script.
-Prompts  user to choose a schedule, and installs a root cron job pointing to the absolute script path.
+Prompts  user to choose a schedule, and installs a cron job.
 Must be run as root.

 Prerequisites